martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 The circuitry is very simple, just connecting of I/O lines to the datapak, I made a datapak connector which is just a 2x8 pin header, with stripboard to widen the connections to fit either side of the centre of a breadboard.

 Be careful if you modify the software as it is possible to damage a datapak/rampak or the Arduino if both set the data pins to output at the same time.
 Also, make sure you connect the pack the correct way around (see pinout below, also if you unclip the cover of the rampak/datapak some of these packs have pin 1 indicated by a red triangle) and only insert or remove a pack when prompted by the software.
+Be aware that you use this software and information at your own risk.

 The software presents the user with a simple text menu of options:<br>
 "Select a command: e-erase, r-read pack, w-write pack, 0-print page 0, 1-print page 1, m-write test record to main or press x to exit"<br>